 Program for Nurse Immunisers

 Immunisation is an important public health issue for all health professionals.
-In Queensland, Registered Nurses who practice as Immunisation Program Nurses are required by Queensland Health to have completed a program that was previously accredited by the former Queensland Nursing Council.
-The Program for Nurse Immunisers is accredited by the former Queensland Nursing Council and previously led to endorsement as a nurse immuniser in Queensland.
-There is currently no endorsement for this role by the Nursing and Midwifery Board of Australia or the Australian Health Practitioner Regulation Agency.
+In Queensland, Registered Nurses, who practice as Immunisation Program Nurses, are required by Queensland Health to have completed a course that was previously accredited by the former Queensland Nursing Council.
+The Program for Nurse Immunisers was previously accredited by QNC and previously led to endorsement as a nurse immuniser in Queensland.

-This program is currently recognised by Queensland Health (2011) as "a qualification in immunisation approved by the chief executive".
+This program is currently approved by the Director General for 2013 – 2018, having been recommended by the Chief Nursing and Midwifery Office, Queensland Health as "a qualification in immunisation approved by the chief executive", as per the following:

 Registered nurses from other States may be able to apply for credit/recognition of prior learning from 2013, as most interstate courses are not recognised formally by Queensland Health.